-10, 9, 8, 7, 6… This cool Cub Scout activity has all the elements for a fun den meeting or pack meeting: boys, rockets and explosions!
+10, 9, 8, 7, 6… This cool Cub Scout activity has all the elements for a fun den meeting or pack meeting: kids, rockets and explosions!

-While this Cub Scout activity only fulfills one Adventure requirement, it is a super fun activity for all the boys.
+While this Cub Scout activity only fulfills one Adventure requirement, it is a super fun activity for all the Scouts.
 You could even make these rockets during your Space Derby.

 Webelos/AOL Elective Adventure – Adventures in Science 3d: With adult supervision, build and launch a model rocket.
 Use the rocket to design a fair test to answer a question about force or motion.

 How It Works:

 Basically, the gas produced by the Alka-Seltzer and water builds up in the film canister until there is enough pressure to blow the lid off the canister and propel it into the air.
 It's Isaac Newton's third law of motion in action: “For every action there is an opposite and equal reaction.”

 - Film Canisters – The ones where the lid fits inside the canister.
 The other kind won't work.
 Because so many people use digital cameras instead of film cameras, these are getting more difficult to buy. eBay is probably your best source if you need quite a few.
 For just 3 or 4, talk to your local film developing store (Walgreens, CVS, Target, etc.) and ask if they can save some for you.

 - Alka-Seltzer tablets – Generic brands also work well.

 That's really all you need for the project.
 But to make the canister look like a real rocket, you can print and attach the body, fins and cone.